Shrishti554/Shrishti554/README.md

 Right now, I’m focusing on expanding my skills in AWS and other emerging technologies.
 Staying ahead in this fast-paced field is important to me, and I’m always excited to learn and grow.

-If you're interested in collaborating on forward-thinking projects or just want to chat about tech, feel free to reach out to me on GitHub or through my professional channels!

 * 🌍  I'm based in Indore, India
 * ✉️  You can contact me at [shrishtiarya554@gmail.com](mailto:shrishtiarya554@gmail.com)
 * 🧠  I'm learning about AWS...
-* ⚡  In my leisure time I generally play strategy and Logical games on computer...
+* ⚡  In my leisure time I generally play strategical and logical games on computer...

 ## Skills